What is no code and low code?

-Low Code Vs. No Code Web App Development
+Low Code Web App Development

-Both low-code and no-code technologies are built on the ideological foundation of creating a web development environment that allows technical and non-technical people to build web applications and softwares faster than traditional hand-coding with less or no coding at all.
-Because of this ideological similarity, low-code and no-code have been used in the interchangeable sense so many times that at first glance it’s hard to spot the difference between the two.
+Both low code no code platforms are built on the ideological foundation of creating a web development environment that requires low to no coding.
+Therefore, both allow technical and non-technical people to build web applications and software faster than traditional hand-coding.
+Because of this ideological similarity, low code and no code have been used in the interchangeable sense.
+Therefore, at times, at first glance it’s hard to spot the difference between the two.

 Highly Scalable & Testable